Diluvicursor: Description

 The holotype individual, thought to be an older juvenile, was estimated to be 1.2 m in length, using the proportions of Hypsilophodon to fill in unknown areas; it has been compared to the size of a modern wild turkey.
 It was noted, however, that the tail being preserved in a curled fashion made exact tail length uncertain, owing to difficulty in measuring intervertebral space; the size estimate is therefore uncertain.
 Based on an isolated caudal vertebra, NMV P229456, twice the length of vertebrae from the holotype, adults are estimated to have measured at least 2.3 m long, closer to the size of a rhea, and still small for an ornithopod.
 The taxon was noted in Herne's PhD thesis as being distinctly more robust than other assumed relatives from the area.
 Ten autapomorphies, unique traits, were identified in the holotype.
+Its diet possibly consisted of flowers, seeds, fruit, pine nuts, mosses, and lichens.

 Phylogeny

-The cladogram below results from analysis by Herne et al., 2019.
+In their 2025 description of a small partial ornithopod hindlimb from the Australian Griman Creek Formation, Bell and colleagues included the specimen in a phylogenetic analysis modified from the dataset of Fonseca et al. (2024).
+Their results recovered Diluvicursor as a basal elasmarian, as the sister taxon to Anabisetia.
+These results are displayed in the cladogram below:

+At least three other small-bodied ornithopods are also known from the Eumeralla Formation: Atlascopcosaurus, Galleonosaurus, and Leaellynasaura.
+These are all definitively known only from craniodental material, meaning that there is no anatomical overlap between them and Diluvicursor, which is known only from postcrania.
+As such, it is possible that Diluvicursor may be synonymous with any of these other genera, though this is impossible to determine without additional specimens with overlapping material.